Cornell-MAE-UG/spring-2025-portfolio-josephkunken/_projects/2025-Desk-Tape-Assembly.md

 ---

-During some of my spare time I wanted to test and expand my SolidWorks capabilities by modeling an office desk tape dispenser.
-I made sure to use exact measurements to ensure 1-to-1 accuracy.
+In my spare time, I challenged myself to improve my SolidWorks skills by modeling an office desk tape dispenser with precise, real-world dimensions.
+I focused on achieving 1:1 scale accuracy to closely replicate the physical object, enhancing my proficiency in detailed CAD modeling and measurement verification.